facebookresearch/ParlAI/projects/seeker/README.md

 ### Open-Domain Dialogue

 We collected 100 annotated human-model conversations, in which we asked human crowdworkers to have natural conversations with a given model.
-For each conversational turn, we asked the crowdworkers to mark their whether their partner's responses have one or more of the following conversational attributes:
+For each conversational turn, crowdworkers marked their whether their partner's responses had one or more of the following conversational attributes:

 1. **Consistent**: Does the response 1) make sense in the context of the conversation; 2) make sense in and of itself?
 2. **Knowledgeable**: Does the response contain some knowledgeable, correct information?